 In the inhaled category, the primary competitor for LIQ861 would be Tyvaso, the nebulized inhaled treprostinil.
 Tyvaso is administered by a proprietary nebulizer device four times per day.
-In addition to Tyvaso, LIQ861 would compete with inhaled iloprost, which is marketed as Ventavis in the United States by Actelion Pharmaceuticals Ltd, a subsidiary of Johnson & Johnson, and in Europe by Bayer Schering Pharma AG.
+In addition to Tyvaso, LIQ861 would compete with inhaled iloprost, which is marketed as Ventavis in the United States by

+Actelion Pharmaceuticals Ltd, a subsidiary of Johnson & Johnson, and in Europe by Bayer Schering Pharma AG.
 Ventavis is administered by a proprietary nebulizer device six to nine times per day.

-There would be additional competition from oral products in the prostacyclin pathway, including oral treprostinil, marketed as Orenitram by United Therapeutics, selexipag, marketed as Uptravi by Actelion Pharmaceuticals Ltd., and ralinepag, being studied in a Phase 3 clinical trial by Arena Pharmaceuticals, Inc., or Arena.
+There would be additional competition from oral products in the prostacyclin pathway, including oral treprostinil, marketed as Orenitram by United Therapeutics, selexipag, marketed as Uptravi by Actelion Pharmaceuticals Ltd., and ralinepag, an oral treprostinil product for the treatment of patients suffering from PAH being studied in a Phase 3 clinical trial by Arena Pharmaceuticals, Inc., or Arena.
 These oral options may be used by a patient earlier in the disease cycle than LIQ861.
 However, we believe that LIQ861 could offer an attractive option for patients who are in earlier stages of the disease, but poorly managed on oral prostacyclin products.
-On November 15, 2018, Arena and United Therapeutics announced that the companies have entered into a global license agreement for ralinepag.
-Under the agreement, United Therapeutics will be responsible for the development, manufacture and commercialization of ralinepag.
+On January 24, 2019, Arena and United Therapeutics closed on a global license agreement for ralinepag.
+Under the agreement, United Therapeutics is now responsible for the development, manufacture and commercialization of ralinepag.